-Requirements Description Evidence For each installation, accredited persons must collect and maintain the following: • VEEC assignment form completed and signed by the installer and energy consumer.
-'Fit-for-purpose' declaration that the work conducted meets the requirements of the VEET Act, the VEET Regulations and these evidence requirements, and is fit-forpurpose.
-The declaration should also be acknowledged and signed-off by the energy consumer. • Invoice/ proof of purchase listing all products (brand and model) installed. • For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer - the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business Certificate of Electrical Safety detailing the nature and type of work done.
+Requirements Description Record-keeping For each installation, accredited persons must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
+'Fit-for-purpose' declaration that the work conducted meets the requirements of the VEET Act, the VEET Regulations and these evidence requirements, and is fit-for-purpose.
+The declaration should also be acknowledged and signed-off by the energy consumer.
+Invoice/ proof of purchase listing all products (brand and model) installed.
+For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business